HMDataInsights/Advanced-Search-and-Copy/README.md

 **Destination Folder** - Select a folder to copy the searched files in.

-**Search file list** - Select an excel file list to batch search.
-File list shall be in the first column.
+**Search file list** - Select an excel file list to batch search a number of files.
+The files list shall be in the first column.

 **Duplicate File Overwrite OFF** - If a file with the same name already exists then the copied file name is altered to preserve both.